If you’re considering purchasing straight life insurance and want to understand the fundamentals, you’ve come to the right place.

 Term Life vs Straight Life Insurance

-Term life insurance does not have a cash value component but provides coverage for a specific period, typically 10 to 40 years.
+Term life insurance provides coverage for a specified period, usually 10 to 40 years, without accumulating cash value.

 On the other hand, whole life insurance offers coverage for your entire lifetime with fixed premiums that remain constant throughout the policy’s duration.